-For years, glycerin has had a reputation for drying out the skin.
-Is that even true?
-Yes and no .
+For years, glycerin has had a reputation for drying out skin.
+Is that correct? yes and no .
 As with so many ingredients, the right concentration and combination is also important here.

-So that you can understand this, let me briefly explain the function of glycerin: Glycerin attracts water like a magnet .
-This effect is desirable because it makes this ingredient the best moisturizer of all.
+So that you can understand this, let me briefly explain the function of glycerin: Glycerin is hygroscopic and attracts water like a magnet .
+It is a humectant and is often and willingly used in cosmetics (and food).

 - Water from the ambient air (at high humidity)

 - Water from other ingredients in the product

 - Water stored in the skin